-5.19 Although the himā is the most important cultural precedent in Islamic law for protecting wildlands and the diversity of life they harbour, it is one of many similar conservation practices that communities have evolved, over centuries, indeed millennia, in Islamic and other civilisations throughout the world, to protect and conserve the local natural ecosystems on which their survival depends.229 Examples of such traditional conservation practices are the Minangkabau lubuk larangan and hutan larangan within the adat system230 in Indonesia, the agdal of North Africa, and hawtahs of Oman.
-In the endeavour to revitalise traditional conservation practices, it should be borne in mind that the success of traditional practices and technologies depends on the presence of arrangements that enable the local communities that are the repositories and practitioners of these traditions to participate equitably in tending the sources of life on which their livelihoods depend.231
+5.19 Although the himā is the most important cultural precedent in Islamic law for protecting wildlands and the diversity of life they harbour, it is one of many similar conservation practices that communities have evolved, over centuries, indeed millennia, in Islamic and other civilisations throughout the world, to protect and conserve the local natural ecosystems on which their survival depends.
+Examples of such traditional conservation practices are the Minangkabau lubuk larangan and hutan larangan within the adat system in Indonesia, the agdal of North Africa, and hawtahs of Oman.
+In the endeavour to revitalise traditional practices and technologies depends on the presence of arrangements that enable the local communities that are the repositories and practitioners of these traditions to participate equitably in tending the sources of life on which their livelihoods depend.